tiftaylor/portfolio/README.md

 # Lab 4b - Portfolio
 **Date:** Aug 2020

-**About:** This is a lab at Code Fellows using a pre structured portfolio layout that we modified greatly to our own preferences.
+**About:** This is a lab at Code Fellows using a pre structured portfolio layout that we modified color scheme, styling, images, content, etc. to our own preferences.
 Per assignment instructions there is a list of time estimates for the tasks below.

 ### Time Estimates
 >Number and Name of Feature: #1 | Refactor CSS